mikemusni/govTech-Exam/README.md

 git clone git@github.com:mikemusni/govTech-Exam.git
 ```
 ## Step 2: Build Docker Images for Each Folder
+Note: In your terminal you must be in the root directory of the project.\
+`cd govTech-Exam`

 /backEnd-govSG:
 ```
 docker build -t mikemusni/govsg:latest ./backEnd-govSG